 Categories

 I remember Lynn O'Shaughnessy when she was a staff writer on personal financial issues for the San Diego Union Tribune.
-She is the author of a book called, The College Solution , which I recommend to parents starting to consider the costs and value of a college education for their children.
+She is the author of a book called, The College Solution, which I recommend to parents starting to consider the costs and value of a college education for their children.
 Her book is a must-have.
 She also has a blog, TheCollegeSolution.com.
-The link below is to a recent article Lynn wrote with facts addressing...
+The link below is to a recent article Lynn wrote with facts addressing some...

 Valerie Peck |